Nintendo optical discs

 Nintendo optical discs are physical media used to distribute video games on three of Nintendo's consoles that released between 2001 and 2012.
 Manufactured and developed by Panasonic, these are the GameCube Game Disc, Wii Optical Disc, and Wii U Optical Disc.
-Nintendo's disc-based media for physical games following from Nintendo 64's Game Pak and ended with Nintendo Switch's game card.
+Nintendo used disc-based media for physical games after the Nintendo 64's Game Pak and stopped using them starting with the Nintendo Switch's game card.

 The physical size of a GameCube Game Disc is that of a miniDVD; Wii Optical Discs are based on DVD format, and Wii U Optical Discs are based on Blu-ray format.
 To maintain backward compatibility between generations of game consoles, GameCube discs are compatible with the first model of the Wii, and Wii Optical Discs are compatible with the Wii U. A burst cutting area is located at the inner ring of the disc surface.

 Format

 GameCube Game Disc

-The GameCube Game Disc (DOL-006) is the game medium for the GameCube, created by Matsushita/Panasonic, one of the ten founders of the DVD Forum, and later extended for use in the backward compatibility mode of the first model of Wii.
+The GameCube Game Disc (DOL-006) is the game medium for the GameCube, created by Matsushita/Panasonic, one of the ten founders of the DVD Forum, and later used on the Wii's first model via backwards compatibility.
 The GameCube is Nintendo's first optical disc console, after mainly ROM cartridge–based platforms.
-The GameCube Game Disc is a 1.46 GB, 8 cm miniDVD-based technology that reads at a constant angular velocity (CAV).
+The GameCube Game Disc is a 1.46 GB, 8 cm miniDVD-based technology.
 It was chosen by Nintendo to prevent copyright infringement of its games, to reduce manufacturing costs compared to Nintendo 64 Game Paks, and to avoid licensing fees to the DVD Forum.
 GameCube Game Discs do not use the Content Scramble System found on normal DVD-Video discs, as Nintendo was not satisfied with its level of security.

 The GameCube is not able to be used as a general DVD player, except for the Panasonic Q, which is a uniquely customized GameCube with DVD capability that was released only in Japan.

 Some GameCube games with large amounts of data span two discs, such as Resident Evil 4, Baten Kaitos, and Tales of Symphonia.
 Some multi-platform games that fit on single discs for PlayStation 2 and Xbox had certain features removed in order to fit on GameCube Game Discs.
 This is due to the PS2 and Xbox consoles generally using DVDs for game media instead of the GameCube style disc, with DVDs much higher capacity of 4.7 GB for a single-layer disc and 8.5 GB for a dual-layer disc compared to 1.46 GB capacity for a GameCube disc.
 Full-motion video (FMV) scenes and audio clips have higher compression or lower quality to fit on a single disc.